CHARLES B. CARTER

 Bar Admissions: United States District Courts for Middle and Northern Districts of Florida; AV rated by Martindale-Hubbell; Recognized by Bar Register of Preeminent Lawyers; member of Bennett Inn of Court, Gainesville, FL; member of the National Academy of Distinguished Neutrals.

-Supreme Court Certified Circuit Civil Mediator and Arbitrator; Board Member, Florida Bar ADR Committee
+Supreme Court Certified Circuit Civil Mediator and Arbitrator; Board Member, Florida Bar ADR Section

 Speaker at seminars for various groups including Hospital Corporation of America, Florida Farm Bureau, University Hospital, Publix Supermarkets, Inc., State Farm Insurance Company; speaker for organizations on the topic of mediation, including but not limited to The Jacksonville Justice Association and The Florida Defense Lawyers Associations.
 Publications include: “Steering a Course to Tort Reform,” Trial Advocate Quarterly; Numerous articles on Alternative Dispute Resolution for the Eighth Judicial Circuit Bar Association Newsletter.
-Prior member of Alachua County Zoning Board of Adjustment; Former member, Department of Classics Advisory Counsel, University of Florida; Jacksonville Association of Defense Attorneys.
+Prior member of Alachua County Zoning Board of Adjustment; Former member, Department of Classics Advisory Counsel, University of Florida; Jacksonville Association of Defense Attorneys, Bennett Inn of Court member (President 2017 - 2018); Previous member of Alachua County Zoning Board of Adjustment (1981 - 1996)

 DEBORAH C. DRYLIE